esotericabsurdist/PostFixCalculator/README.md

 # Post Fix Calculator
 This is a post fix calculator, also called a Reverse Polish Notation Calculator or RPN.
-It utilizes a stack.
+It utilizes a std::stack.
 It supports integers and decimals.
 Its supported operations are:
-multiplication: *
+-multiplication: *
-division: /
+-division: /
-addition: +
+-addition: +
-subtraction: -
+-subtraction: -

 ##Compilation: